PREP-NexT/PREP-SHOT/doc/source/Model_input_output.rst

     - Description

   * - trans_import_v [``MW``]
-    - This item refers to the electrical power that is transmitted from Zone 1 and successfully received by Zone 2 via the transmission line.
-It represents the electricity delivered to Zone 2 after accounting for transmission losses.
+    - The electrical power transmitted from Zone 1 and effectively received by Zone 2 through the transmission line, after adjusting for transmission losses.

   * - trans_export_v [``MW``]
-    - This term pertains to the electrical power initially dispatched by Zone 1 to be transmitted to Zone 2 via the transmission line.
-It represents the electricity at the point of origin (Zone 1) before it undergoes transmission and distribution losses during its journey to Zone 2.
+    - The electrical power initially sent out by Zone 1 for transmission to Zone 2 via the transmission line, before adjusting for any transmission and distribution losses during its journey to Zone 2.

   * - gen_v [``MW``]
     - Generated electricity from different technologies.